Stadly/TimelineExtractor/README.md

 #### Authenticate

-To authenticate, specify the path to your cookie file using the `-c` or `--cookie` argument when running `TimelineExtractor`:
+To authenticate, specify the path to your authentication cookie using the `-c` or `--cookie` argument when running `TimelineExtractor`:

 ```
 python extract.py -c path/to/cookie